1) Understand the problem.

 After this, we train by leaving the dog in the planned room, my utility or some call it "mud room", or, since I have moved, my kitchen just for 5 - 10 minutes whilst we APPEAR to have gone out.

 We dress up in our coats, bags, hand bags etc exactly as we would if we genuinely were going out, either to work or the shops... but actually we stand outside and listen to hear if it cries.
 This is best when it is tired and ready for a sleep.
 If this goes well, we gradually increase the time alone at home, monitoring for any signs of whining, howling, barking or other unhappy activity.
 One must never proceed faster than the dog is perfectly relaxed about being left alone and accepts the situation.
-Any whining and protesting and one goes back a step or two in the procedure until the dog is fine about the situation again.

 When you "come home again" - because maybe you never went anywhere in the first place in the beginning of the training - refrain from too warm a greeting, just praise the dog calmly, lovingly and briefly, (and of course the dog should come straight outside on your homecoming in case it again needs to empty itself.
 Obviously it doesn't, after just 5 minutes or so, but this is all part of the "geniune look" (as far as the dog can detect) of "alone at home" practise!